biodiv/anycluster/README.md

 ChangeLog
 ---------
+- [09.09.2019] support for Django 2.x and above (python 3), added leaflet support
 - [08.10.2015] major code improvements
 - you now need to add {% csrf_token % } somewhere in your template